 This healthy wholemeal bread recipe has a certain degree of flexibility to help you adjust the ingredients to your taste.
 Feel free to experiment with different grain mixtures, sweeteners and nut milk.
 Let me know which combo you used and how you like it in the comments.

-How to Make Whole Wheat Bread
+How to Make Brown Bread

 Prepare Whole Grains